Code-Institute-Submissions/Knasten-shoot-them/README.md

 ## Bugfixes / User Concern Fixes
  - Before players could start several games at once, this has been resolved.
- - No feedback for user, added with timer and alerts after each game.
+ - No feedback for user, solved by adding timer and alerts after each game.
+ - See future bug fixes in future patch notes